EmiReese/APIClimateChange/README.md

 # APIClimateChange

-This is a climate change API showing information and statistics based on the climate change from around the world.
+This is a climate change API showing information and statistics based on the climate change data from around the world.